-Advantage Wollongong is a partnership between Wollongong City Council, UOW and the NSW Government.
+Advantage Wollongong is a partnership between Wollongong City Council, UOW and the NSW Department of Premier and Cabinet.
 The partnership has a long term, strategic approach to creating sustainable new jobs and productive investment for Wollongong achieved through the facilitation of significant new business investment projects.